 Vessel 2801 is equipped with a ODIM Brooke Ocean MVP30 Moving Vessel Profiler (MVP).
 This system consist of a sensor fish, a conductor cable, a computer controlled high speed hydraulic winch, and a cable metering system.
 In the underway mode the sensor fish is towed behind the launch and periodically is allowed to freefall near vertical through the water column recording sound velocity profiles.
-This enables the launch to take SV casts without stopping at the cost of not being able to collect cast with depths equal to the available cable length..
-To take deeper SV casts the launch must stop.
+This enables the launch to take SV casts without stopping at the cost of not being able to collect casts with depths equal to the available cable length.
+To take deeper SV casts and take full advantage of all the cable on the drum, the launch must stop.
 While stationary SV casts 125 meters deep may be collected while in a typical underway survey mode of 7 knots cast depths of 50 meters are collected.

-All other RAINIER launches (1101, 1103, 1021, 2802, and 1015) are equipped with 24-volt electric winches attached to small swing-arm davits to deploy and recover SV profilers while the vessel is at rest.
+All other Rainier launches (1101, 1103, 1021, 2802, and 1015) are equipped with 24-volt electric winches attached to small swing-arm davits to deploy and recover SV profilers while the vessel is at rest.
 See section C, Corrections to Echo Soundings, of this report for more information on the actual sound velocity profilers used.